dreedyman/mstc-cloud-worker/README.md

 ```

 * If the `timeOut` property is not provided, the default is 15 minutes.
-* If the `output bucket` is not provied, the input bucket is used.
+* If the `output bucket` is not provided, the input bucket is used.

+NOTE: Going forward, the image name may also include a registry hostname.